-I have managed hundreds of website projects over the years and gathering the content for a new site is arguably the most painful part of working on a website redesign.
+Over the years, I have managed hundreds of digital marketing and web design projects, and gathering the content for a new site is arguably the most painful part of working on a website redesign.
 It’s also probably the most common reason for a launch to be delayed.
-The reason for this is that content has become an afterthought in the website redesign process.
-It’s common practice to design what your website will look like and then shoehorn content to fit the designs.
-And while common, it’s a pretty backwards way of thinking about things.
-The reason visitors are coming to your website in the first place is the content so you shouldn’t discount its importance.
+This is due to the fact that content has become an afterthought in the website redesign process.
+It’s common practice to design what your website will look like and then shoehorn subject matter to fit the designs.
+And while a common practice, it’s a pretty backwards way of thinking about things.
+The reason website visitors are coming to your site in the first place is for the content so, you shouldn’t discount its importance.

 Enter: The Content-First Approach

 This approach to a website project makes content the primary driving force in the process instead of design.
 The general flow for building a website in this manner is:

 - Define a model and specification for the content required to serve the audience and their goals

 - Define the Information Architecture and create low fidelity wireframes or priority guides that show this content structure in a web context